mattetti/book_mdar/book/source/Chapters/3_Getting_Started/1_Installing.markdown

 ***
 Installing the `merb` gems should be as simple as:

     sudo gem install merb --source http://merbivore.org

+    or for JRuby:

+    jruby -S gem install merb mongrel

 __Unfortunately__ we are living right on the edge of development so we'll need to get down and dirty with building our own gems from source.
-Luckiliy this is much easier than it sounds...
+Luckily this is much easier than it sounds...

 Start by installing the `gem` dependancies: